fuu0/howto-dect/index.md

 ### Recovering a RFP with corrupted Firmware.

 If the LED1 does not switch to orange after a reboot, chance is high the firmware might be corrupted.
-You can optionally verify this by get a serial dump of the u-boot bootloader.
+You can optionally verify this by get a (serial dump)[#serial-console] of the u-boot bootloader.
 "UBI error" and "Error reading files" are the indicators you looking for.

 To fix this, there is a function called uImageFailSafe that can be found on the internet, at least for SIP-DECT Version 4.